Bladz1/Troy-University-Resources/CS-2255/Assignments/Spring-2025/Nguyen-Dinh-Van/Individual-Projects/CS-2255_individual-prj_Spring-2025_Nguyen-Dinh-Van.md

       - Then the **DefTeam** attacks with the same rule.

-      - After both attack phases, update and print the HP of all tanks in both teams.
+      - After each attack phase, update the opposing team's alive count, then print the HP of all tanks in both teams.

   - After 10 turns: